integrated-ethics/web/content/labs/virtue-ethics.md

     \[This can also work with historical or fictional persons if you can read about them at length.\]

--   When you have to act, imagine what your role model would do or would counsel you to do (or get that person’s actual advice if you can).
+    When you have to act, imagine what your role model would do or would counsel you to do (or get that person’s actual advice if you can).

+## Assessment

-<u>Assessment</u> (to be included later on a quiz, paper, or exam to
-determine if learning objectives were reached)
+These can be included later on a quiz, paper, or exam to determine if learning objectives were reached.

--   Ask students to define “virtue.”
+1. Ask students to define “virtue.”

     -   Morally positive character traits

--   Ask students to describe how the virtue ethics framework could be applied to an ethical dilemma.
+2. Ask students to describe how the virtue ethics framework could be applied to an ethical dilemma.
 You could provide a particular dilemma, or ask the students to provide an example.

-    -

--   Ask students to reflect on two different virtues and indicate which (if either) they think is more important and why.
+3. Ask students to reflect on two different virtues and indicate which (if either) they think is more important and why.

     -   Honesty and compassion, for example – not looking for a “correct” answer, but just their reasoning and articulation effort

--   What are some of the challenges of using the virtue ethics framework alone
+4. What are some of the challenges of using the virtue ethics framework alone

     -   Relative importance of virtues differ between people

     -   Sometimes hard to find the ‘better of 2 difficult choices’

--   Give an example of acting virtuously along with the benefits it could produce
+5. Give an example of acting virtuously along with the benefits it could produce

-**Virtue Ethics Handout**
+# Virtue Ethics Handout

+> **Virtues** can be defined as character traits, qualities that
+> * impact how we feel, think, and act
+> * can be cultivated through intentional practice, and also
+> * shape our practice and action.

+## Some Virtues

 Virtues can often be different depending on the society that is considering them.
-Below you will find a list of virtues often revered by those in North America.
+Below you will find a list of virtues often valued by those in North America.
 This is clearly not an exhaustive list.
 You may want to add to the list yourself.

+{{% multicolumn %}}
 Adaptability

 Attentiveness